visual-framework/vf-wp/docs/architecture.md

 The Visual Framework WordPress theme uses a plugin-based architecture.

-With the VF-WP theme, pages are built up from *Block* and *Container* plugins.
-Both are represented as [custom post types](https://codex.wordpress.org/Post_Types) that are registered by the `vf-wp` core plugin.
+Pages in the VF-WP parent and child themes are built up using *block* and *container* plugins.
+Both types of plugin are represented as [custom post types](https://codex.wordpress.org/Post_Types).
+These are registered by the core [VF-WP plugin](/wp-content/plugins/vf-wp/README.md).

-Each Block or Container plugin directory contains:
+Each *block* or *container* plugin directory contains:

 * `index.php`
 * `template.php`